alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Databox/Collections.rst

   ============= ================================
   Field          Description
   ============= ================================
-   Collections   The list of avalaible collections
+   Collections   The list of available collections
   ============= ================================

 Response sample